 To run a successful Amazon t-shirt business, you’re going to need some t-shirts, in other words, inventory.
 There are many ways you can source products for your t-shirt store, and here are the three most popular ones amongst Amazon sellers.

-With MBA, you also don’t have to pay a selling plan because Amazon sells the t-shirts on your behalf under their brand.
-While this way is the cheapest for you, it also grants the least control over your products.
+With Amazon Merch on Demand, you don’t have to choose a selling plan because Amazon sells the t-shirts on your behalf under their brand.
+While this is the cheapest for you, it also grants you the least control over your products.
 You don’t get to have your own storefront, interact with your customers, or advertise your products.

-Fulfillment by Amazon (FBA) has a different approach from MBA.
+Fulfillment by Amazon (FBA) has a different approach from Merch on Demand.
 You send FBA your t-shirts and other products.
-FBA then stores your inventory, packs your orders, and ships them to your customers.
+The service then stores your inventory, packs your orders, and ships them to your customers.

 When it comes to this fulfillment option, FBA charges you fulfillment and storage fees.